 The rear suspension was another cause célèbre of this era, the De Dion axle.
 Named for the Marquis Albert de Dion, whose company patented it in the 1880s (although it was actually invented by Charles-Armand Trépardoux), the De Dion is a compromise between the independent rear suspension (IRS) and the live axle.
 As with IRS, a De Dion suspension’s differential is fixed to the body and thus is not part of the vehicle’s unsprung weight, improving ride quality.
-Unlike IRS, the rear wheels are connected with a U-shaped beam (the De Dion tube) that forces them to maintain a constant camber, which prevents the wheels to respond individually to bumps, but reduces the tail-happiness to which swing-axle or semi-trailing arm independent suspensions are prone.
+Unlike IRS, the rear wheels are connected with a U-shaped beam (the De Dion tube) that forces them to maintain a constant camber, which doesn’t allow the wheels to respond individually to bumps, but reduces the tail-happiness to which swing-axle or semi-trailing arm independent suspensions are prone.

 In the Rover P6, the De Dion tube was located by trailing arms (which also served to transmit braking and acceleration forces to the body), upper leading links, and a lateral control arm.
 Although De Dion suspensions don’t allow camber changes, the distance between the inboard universal joint and the wheel hub varies as the wheel moves through its vertical travel.
 Some vehicles accommodate these changes by using sliding driveshaft splines, which is less than ideal because the splines can bind under power; to avoid that problem, the Rover’s De Dion tube used a telescoping center section, allowing the tube itself to change its width slightly while the halfshaft length remained constant.

 The P6 had Dunlop disc brakes at all four wheels and the rear brakes were mounted inboard, further reducing unsprung weight.
 Unfortunately, the consequence was that the rear brakes were more cumbersome to service than outboard brakes and in hard use, the brakes and differential could cook one another, to their mutual detriment.